hannahdxz/STAT545-hw-Dong-Xinzhe/hw 07/README.md

 [`02_statistical_analysis.R`](https://github.com/hannahdxz/STAT545-hw-Dong-Xinzhe/blob/master/hw%2007/02_statistical_analysis.R)

 * Fit a linear regression of life expectancy on year within each country.
-Write the estimated intercepts, slopes, and residual error variance (or sd) to file.
+Write the estimated intercepts, slopes, and std.error to file.

 * Create a scatterplots of life expectancy vs. year for the 4 countries with large sd found in each continent, faceting on countries, fitted line overlaid, and write these plots to file.

 [`03_gap-report.Rmd`](https://github.com/hannahdxz/STAT545-hw-Dong-Xinzhe/blob/master/hw%2007/03_gap-report.Rmd)

-* a Rmarkdown document, which combines the code in the three Rscripts.
+* a Rmarkdown document.

 * Its purpose is to allow us to demonstrate how to use `rmarkdown::render()` without the help of RStudio's buttons.
 We will call `rmarkdown::render()` from within a `Makefile`.

+[`03_gap-report.md`](https://github.com/hannahdxz/STAT545-hw-Dong-Xinzhe/blob/master/hw%2007/03_gap-report.md) is the rendered report.

 **Master R scripts:**